DBJDBJ/dbj.cond/ReadMe.md

 				dbj.cond(1,1,"1","!") //=> "1"
  ```
  For reasons of performance dbj.cond.comparator is not checked for validity.
- Using user defined comparators is probably the most powerfull feature of dbj.cond().
  For using dbj.cond() with complex JS types two powerfull non-standard comparators are provided, "deep" and "multi".
 Usage:
  ```javascript
        // use dbj deep equality comparator